isabelmavery/dynamic-articles/README.md

 - Add nicer UI validation when the user submits their quiz rather than using the alert modal.
 - More of a focus on accessibility, general accessibility is here but there are missing aria labels / more I could do a dive on.
 - Potentially use a library like MUI for nice standardized components like text input, buttons and more as we add functionality / spend more time on design & UI in general
+- Use styled components or scss for cleaner css

 ## More Add Ons that would be fun: